Zenika/trainingclazz-k8s/tp/tp4-ingress-en.md

 kubectl apply -f tp4-traefik-dashboard-ingress.yml
 ```

-You can now visualize the Traefik dashboard by visiting the DNS name used earlier in your browser.
+You can now visualize the Traefik dashboard by visiting the URL composed by the DNS name used earlier followed by the
+path */* in your browser.

 ## Conclusion